eco/ecox-lockup/README.md

 ##### Security Notes
  - reverts when called by not beneficiary
+ - reverts if amount is greater than the vault balance

 #### delegate
 Arguments:
  - who (address) - the address to delegate to

-Delegates staked ECOx to a chosen recipient
+Delegates staked ECOx to a chosen recipient.
+Uses non-primary delegation, so any future funds sent to the vault will have to be individually delegated.

 ##### Security Notes
  - reverts when called by not beneficiary